hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 Normally the way for IMDG processes to find each other is specified with the `network` section in the `hazelcast.xml` file.

-Here it's all Java, and we have selected instead a discovery plugin to do the work.
+Here it's all Java, and we have selected instead a discovery plug-in to do the work.

 Spring Boot will inject a `DiscoveryServiceProvider` bean, which is